VovaVal/githubflow/README.md

-This is the Andrey branch!
+This is the master branch!